Disposal guide

 My 20-lb tank is expired (12+ years old).
 What now?

 Tank exchange programs (Blue Rhino, AmeriGas) accept expired tanks as turn-ins.
-You can't refill them at a propane dealer, but you can exchange them for a freshly-certified tank.
+A propane dealer cannot refill them, but you can exchange them for a freshly-certified tank.
 Recertification is technically possible but usually costs $20-30, similar to exchanging.

 What about a damaged or rusted tank?

-Tank exchange accepts damaged tanks for FREE — you don't pay the exchange fee if you're not taking a full tank in return.
+Tank exchange accepts damaged tanks for free.
+You do not pay the exchange fee if you are not taking a full tank in return.
 Blue Rhino specifically advertises this.
 County HHW also accepts damaged tanks.
 Never refill a damaged tank.

 Find your local propane option